Stay at Aisling House

 The Promenade & Terraces

 The Promenade extends along the rear of the home, connecting the Library, Ballroom, and Kitchen Terraces into a continuous sequence of outdoor spaces.
+Conceived as an extension of the house, it allows for a natural progression between interior and exterior settings, supporting both movement and gathering.

 Together, the Promenade and Terraces form a cohesive outdoor environment, for both daily use and larger occasions.